 - Charley’s Boat House Grill & Wine Bar

 Doc Ford’s Rum Bar & Grille

-Doc Ford’s is a casual restaurant with an excellent atmosphere.
-Located in a prime location right on the water underneath the bridge at Matanzas Pass, the menu of this Fort Myers Beach restaurant definitely caters to seafood lovers.
+Doc Ford’s is one of the casual restaurants in Fort Myers with an excellent atmosphere.
+Located in a prime location right on the water underneath the bridge at Matanzas Pass, the menu of this one of the outstanding Fort Myers Beach restaurants definitely caters to seafood lovers.
 This spot is known for its friendly staff, generous portion sizes, and tasty tropical drinks.

 This restaurant is so successful that there are four locations in total throughout Florida’s Gulf Coast.

 If you are looking to try some of the classics here while gazing out over scenic Matanzas Harbor, you’ll want to consider the macadamia nut-crusted grouper or their signature Yucatan shrimp dish.
 A popular appetizer is the Caribbean jerk tostadas.
 As far as drinks go, the mojitos are definitely the most popular option on the menu.

 For spicy food lovers, you won’t be disappointed by mild meals here.
 Doc Ford’s offers a whole collection of hot sauces that are made in-house to suit all of your spicy needs.